North Atlantic Treaty Organisation

 Each member country has a permanent delegation at NATO Headquarters in Brussels.
 The North Atlantic Council is the organisation’s most important decision-making body.
 All decisions made by the council are taken by consensus.
 The council meets in a variety of configurations at different levels.
 The council is led by the Secretary General, who guides the member countries in agreeing on key issues.

-NATO currently has 30 member countries, 21 of which are also EU Member States.
-Of the Nordic countries, Iceland, Norway and Denmark are members of NATO.
+NATO currently has 31 member countries, 22 of which are also EU Member States.
+Of the Nordic countries, Iceland, Norway, Denmark and Finland are members of NATO.

 Becoming a member of NATO is a political process based on Article 10 of the North Atlantic Treaty.
 Under Article 10, NATO membership is open to any European country that is in a position to further the principles of the Treaty and to contribute to the security of the North Atlantic area.
 NATO has also set certain political, economic and military requirements for new member countries.
 NATO member countries make the decision to invite new members by consensus.

-Finland has participated in NATO’s Partnership for Peace (PfP) cooperation since 1994.
-In addition, Finland joined the Euro-Atlantic Partnership Council (EAPC) in 1997.
+Finland joined NATO’s Partnership for Peace (PfP) programme in 1994 and the Euro-Atlantic Partnership Council (EAPC) in 1997.
 In 2014, Finland was one of the advanced partners eligible for NATO’s Enhanced Opportunities Partner (EOP) status.
-In addition to taking part in EOP cooperation, Finland has promoted cooperation between NATO, Finland and Sweden (30+2).
+In addition to taking part in EOP cooperation, Finland promoted cooperation between NATO, Finland and Sweden (30+2).

-The main objective of the partnership has been to develop military capabilities and interoperability for the needs of national defence and international crisis management.
-Finland and NATO have also engaged in regular political dialogue on security policy themes that are of interest to both parties in order to strengthen common security.
-This dialogue has allowed Finland to advance its own foreign, security and defence policy objectives.
+The main objective of the EOP cooperation was to develop military capabilities and interoperability for the needs of national defence and international crisis management.
+Finland and NATO were engaged in regular political dialogue on security policy themes of interest to both parties in order to strengthen common security.
+This dialogue allowed Finland to advance its own foreign, security and defence policy objectives.